kirwaboit/rwakiPython/README.md

 # Markdown tips
 How to add new line in Markdown presentation?
 To force a line return, place two empty spaces at the end of a line.
+For code just use 4 spaces
+for Colored text use this template <span style="color:blue">some *blue* text</span>.
 Great Markdown guide [Markdown Guide: Basic Syntax](https://www.markdownguide.org/basic-syntax/).

 # Git Notes